-The Body Of UPenn Student Blaze Bernstein Was Found In Brush In OC Park
+The Body Of UPenn Student #BlazeBernstein Was Found In Brush In OC Park

 People Magazine is reporting that Blaze Bernstein was murdered soon after he went missing.
 On the night that Blaze Bernstein disappeared, Gideon and Jeanne Bernstein believed that he was in his bedroom sleeping.
 The couple did not realize Blaze Bernstein was missing until he failed to show at a dental appointment the next day.

-The witness who last saw Blaze Bernstein claims that Bernstein was meeting up with a third party at the park according to a sheriff’s department representative.
+The witness who last saw Blaze Bernstein claims that Bernstein was meeting up with a third party at the park, according to a sheriff’s department representative.

 “There has kind of been some rumors about them meeting a third person.
 I don’t have specific information on that.
 At this point, the best thing to say is our investigators are actively following up on every lead that they can that will lead to an arrest of a suspect in this case.”